MicrosoftLearning/mslearn-azure-ml/Instructions/09-Hyperparameter-tuning.md

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the Studio, Python SDK, and Azure CLI.

-You'll use the Azure CLI to provision the workspace and necessary compute, and you'll use the Python SDK to train a classification model with Automated Machine Learning.
+You'll use the Azure CLI to provision the workspace and necessary compute, and you'll use the Python SDK to run a command job.

 ### Create the workspace and compute resources